CatherineP37/project_3/README.md

 There is another issue with the error handling.
 Straight after the error message is given, the user is asked if they want to do another calculation.

+I forgot to add the brackets to the function names.
+This is now resolved.

+I left out the colon after "else".
+This is now resolved.

+The calculator was not doing the error message for the operator input straight after the operator input.
+To solve this I moved the operator input so it came last in the list of inputs.

+The calculator was asking if the user would like to do another calculation straight after the operator input error message.
+To solve this I placed a call for the another_calculation function in the else statement.

 ## Deployment

 ## Credits